bamless/pattern.h/README.md

 # pattern.h

-A **single-header C library** that implements **Lua-style pattern matching**, including captures, character classes, repetition operators, and detailed error reporting.
+A **single-header C library** that implements **Lua-style pattern matching**, including captures, character classes, repetition operators, balanced matches, frontier patterns, and detailed error reporting.

-This is **not regex** — it follows Lua’s lightweight pattern syntax, making it small, fast, and easy to embed.
+This is **not regex** — it follows Lua's lightweight pattern syntax, making it small, fast, and easy to embed.
 An overview of pattern matching is provided [below](#pattern-syntax-lua-compatible).
 For more information on Lua's patterns refer to the official [documentation](https://www.lua.org/pil/20.2.html).

 ---